- Receivable Financing – Factoring is the 4th Way To Finance Your Company

 Discount fees, or as clients prefer to call them, 'factoring rates 'vary in Canada.
 Factors (excuse the pun) that affect your fee are the size of facility, who you deal with, the method in which your facility operates, and the overall quality of your customer base.

 Speak to a credible, trusted, an experienced business financing advisor - Find out today why the 4th method of financing your business might just be the best!

-Have a question for Stan?
-Ask or leave a comment below!
+Have a question for Stan or want to leave a comment?
+Click here.